 Companies must understand the underlying legal principles with international trade and analysis when thinking about importing and exporting products and merchandise.

 Failure to meet the strict rules under US compliance laws can cause stiff penalties and even criminal liability.
-Check your internal controls and policies to make sure that you are in compliance.
+Check your internal controls and policies to make sure that you are in compliance with us imports and exports regulations.
 See information about DOD ITARS.

-For help with import export control, ECCN number licenses, and US export compliance laws and understanding how your conduct can impact litigation in a criminal case, call an attorney at 1-866-601-5518.
+For help with import and export control, ECCN number licenses, and Export Administration Regulations and understanding how your conduct can impact litigation in a criminal case, call a Watson’s export compliance services attorney at 1-866-601-5518.